bagelbomb/SleepTrackerRV/README.md

 ## Notes

-Possible additional app functionality: present details when clicked, swipe left or right to delete a sleep night
+Possible additional features:
+delete just one sleep quality entry by swiping off screen, include more details such as the user's sleep statistics

 ## License